Linlab-slu/TSSr/README.md

   Instead of visualizing TSSs and core promoters in the UCSC Genome Browser or IGV, plotTSS function is able to generate publish ready figures when list of interested genes are provided and plotting region is specified.

-  A function of exportClustersTable is provided to export cluster tables with associated gene information.
+  The results of TC annotation can be exported to delimited text files with "exportClustersTable" function.

         exportClustersTable(myTSSr, data = "assigned")